Halifax Explosion Memorial Sculpture: Removal and destruction

 In 2010 a committee of artists and citizens was formed to urge the Halifax Regional Municipality to secure the surviving pieces and conduct an inventory to determine whether the sculpture can be restored and reintroduced into the public realm.
 By the summer of 2011, the sculpture fragments had been brought together in a secure city storage location and the committee widened their search for the missing bronze "doll" from the sculpture.
 The city auditor, Larry Munroe, investigated the fate of the sculpture which he valued at $90,000-100,000.
 Munroe said that all portions had been together until 2008 when they were dispersed and many were lost including the bronze doll which disappeared from city storage, "There has been quite a search but the missing piece has never been found.
 There is no hope it will be found."
-The auditor made six recommendations to prevent further loss to the city's art collection including a comprehensive inventory and a deaccessing procedures.
+The auditor made six recommendations to prevent further loss to the city's art collection including a comprehensive inventory and a deaccessing procedure.

 The citizen's committee that had requested the preservation of sculpture hoped that the fragments would be stabilized and returned to display in the North End of Halifax as a continuing memorial to the Halifax Explosion.
-However in 2015, the city secretly shipped the remnants of the sculpture to the family of the artist in Montreal.
+However, in 2015, the city secretly shipped the remnants of the sculpture to the family of the artist in Montreal.
 The final fate of the sculpture only emerged in 2018 when questions were asked about the security of the city's art storage in the wake of the removal of the controversial Statue of Edward Cornwallis.